ryoppippi/pkg-to-jsr/README.md

 The tool intelligently handles various `exports` configurations:

 - 🧵 String exports are converted to object format
-- 🧩 Complex exports with `jsr`, `import`, and other conditions are simplified for JSR
+- 🧩 Complex exports with `jsr`, `import`, and other conditions are simplified for JSR (`jsr` is a special field.
+It is used to specify the main entry point for the package on JSR)
 - ⚠️ Invalid or unsupported exports are warned about and skipped

 ### Publish configuration